Table of Contents

 The earliest TPMS, such as the Bellacorp Tire-Pressure Monitoring System, can monitor the air pressure in trailer axles for up to 178 psi.
-In contrast, the latest TPMS systems comprise LCD screens with color display, advanced speed sensors, and rechargeable lithium battery with improved battery life.
+In contrast, the latest TPMS systems comprise LCD screens with color display, advanced speed sensors, and rechargeable lithium batteries with improved battery life.

 Finding the correct Tire Pressure for Travel Tires

-The psi is not the same for all travel tires; rather, it depends on the vehicle’s weight carrying capacity.
+The Psi is not the same for all travel tires; rather, it depends on the vehicle’s weight carrying capacity.
 Almost all vehicles come with a label that mentions the maximum Psi.
 In some motorhomes with tag axle, the label is missing, in which case the truck owner needs to refer to the manual or contact the dealer to get the right information.